 Overview Of The NCMT Ranking System: NCMT is the last remaining unit of the Junior Cavalry of America.
 Cadets are therefore ranked based on evidence of leadership, commitment, participation, spirit, and general horsemanship skills.
 All new members are Inductees, and they are promoted through the ranks of Cadet, Corporal, Sergeant, 2nd Lieutenant, 1st Lieutenant, and Captain.
 The Cadet Major is the highest-ranking Cadet elected to lead the entire Troop for the program year.
 Troopers can expect to serve a minimum of one year at each ranking level before earning the right to be promoted at the Review Ceremonies.
 These are held in December and June.
 Cadets are honored with awards and individual achievements are recognized at each ceremony, which is followed by a horse show.
 This is an important NCMT tradition that all Cadets should attend.

 Officers’ Council: Students who achieve upper level ranks are invited to join the Officers’ Council.
 Officers’ Council participants work along side the Cadet Major to organize regular meetings held for all Cadets, host Trooper Nights, manage the Officers Fund, help plan special events and fundraisers, and run the community service task force.
-They are also eligible to participate in the Show Team, Drill Team, Special Field Trips, and Assistant Teaching.
+They are also eligible to participate in the Show Team, Drill Team, and Assistant Teaching.